f-mc2/zibaldetto/src/site/notes/On the groupoid picture of QM.md

 ---

+# Stern-Gerlach experiment and groupoids

+A Stern-Gerlach _apparatus_ (SGa) plays a role analogous to that of a set of position detectors in classical mechanics.

+Fixing a direction of an SGa corresponds to fix an origin and a set of axis with respect to which position measurements are considered.

+A beam is produced by an oven, enters an SGa oriented along the $z$-axis, and then hits a screen.
+The result is a set of black spots on the screen which are focused around two points (up/down).
+There is no continuous distribution.
+We are led to conjecture that the "configuration space" has two points.

+If we remove the screen, block the downward (upward) beam after the first SGa oriented along the $z$-axis, process the upward (downward) beam in a second SGa oriented along the $z$-axis, and finally collect the output beam on a screen, we only get spots focused around the up (down) site.
+This instance corresponds to putting a screen that stops all particles in a classical beam which are located below a given point in the vertical $z$-axis.

+If we remove the screen , block the downward (upward) beam after the first SGa oriented along the $z$-axis, process the upward (downward) beam in a second SGa oriented along the $x$-axis, select one of the resulting beams, process it through an SGa ariented along the $z$-axis, and finally collect the output beam on a screen,  we obtain again two spots!
+Confronting with the classical situation, this would be analogous to  to putting a screen that stops all particles in a classical beam which are located below a given point in the vertical $z$-axis, process the rest of the beam by putting a screen that stops all the particles located to the right of the origin along the $x$-axis, and then detect particles below the point on the vertical $z$-axis selected before!

+We obtained a transition between up and down.
+In a similar way, we can obtain a transition between down and up.
+We postulate that these two transitions are in a particular relation between each other, namely, we postulate they are one the inverse of the other in the sense

 # Motivation for measured groupoids

 We require the _act of faith_ of believing that we can associate transitions among outcomes of experiments as a basic building block.
 Specifically, given an outcome space $\Omega$ that we are able to characterize **operationally** (think to the **configuration space** of classical mechanics and its [phylosophically-distinguished status](https://www.abebooks.com/9780471903390/Dynamical-Systems-Differential-Geometric-Approach-0471903396/plp)), we describe the physical situations we are interested in by means of transitions among elements in $\Omega$.
 This transitions are abstract (virtual) entities encoding some kind of effective physical interactions that have direct consequences from the point of view of what we can experimentally determine in $\Omega$.
 We also assume (associative) composability and invertibility among transitions.
 We thus arrive at an [[Groupoid\|algebraic groupoid]] $\Gamma\rightrightarrows\Omega$ as our foundational mathematical object.
 This is the counterpart of the Hilbert space/C*-algebra in our formalism.